ryedin/site/_posts/2016-06-15-bidirectional-sync.md

 ---
-title: "In-container Development"
+title: "True Containerized Development with Convox Code Sync"
 author: Matt Manning
 twitter: mattmanning
 ---

-About a year ago I wrote a blog post called “[A Tale of Two Onboardings](https://convox.com/blog/a-tale-of-two-onboardings/)” that was widely shared.
+About a year ago I published a blog post called "[A Tale of Two Onboardings](https://convox.com/blog/a-tale-of-two-onboardings/)" that was widely shared.
 I think people responded to it because it painted a picture of an easier world, where a development machine with Docker installed can boot anything you need for your development workflow with a single command.

 This kind of workflow — where you develop inside a running container — has been a promise of Docker for as long as I’ve known about it, but a great developer experience has never been fully realized, until now.

 The Convox CLI now has the ability to enhance Docker usage with 2-way code sync.
 In the latest release, `convox start` will instantly sync file changes from your Docker host to your container and from your container to your host.
 This enables you to:

 - Edit files on your host using your favorite text editor and see file changes reflected in the container immediately.
-- Run commands that generate code, such as Rails generators, on the container where all the tools and environment configuration are present, and have that generated code appear on your host where you can commit it to version control.
+- Run commands that generate code changes on the container and have that code appear on your host where you can commit it to version control.

 ## How does it work?

-When you run `convox start` the CLI watches the files on your host and copies any changes to your built container(s).
+When you run `convox start`, the CLI watches the files on your host and copies any changes to your built container(s).

 It also copies a small Linux binary onto your built containers to watch for changes there.
-This binary logs changes to STDOUT where the CLI is listening, and the CLI process copies changed files back to the host.
+This binary logs changes to STDOUT where the CLI is listening, and the CLI copies changed files back to the host.

 Files are only synced with containers that are built from a Dockerfile in your project, and only files and directories that appear in COPY or ADD statements in the Dockerfile are synced.